gsutil-mirrors/crcmod/docs/crcmod.predefined.rst

 .. moduleauthor:: Craig McQueen
 .. sectionauthor:: Craig McQueen

-This module provides a function factory :func:`mkCrcFun` and a class :class:`Crc` for calculating CRCs of byte strings using common predefined CRC algorithms.
+This module provides a function factory :func:`mkPredefinedCrcFun` and a class :class:`PredefinedCrc` for calculating CRCs of byte strings using common predefined CRC algorithms.

 The function factory and the class are very similar to those defined in :mod:`crcmod`,